 You would have thought that I would have included large floor to ceiling window light in my initial dream wedding lustings, but I did not.
 Yet, there too was my most ideal light.
 I adore all the photos from Kate and Andrew’s wedding – however, the large shadowy window light was an amazing bonus.
 In fact, their photos are my most favorite of all of 2019.

 Overall, I believe that natural and getting to the essence is best.
 I especially appreciate this when it comes to food and my photography.
 Kate and Andrew’s Blue Hill at Stone Barn wedding combined both.
 It was truly a dream.
 Thank you so much to Kate and Andrew for bringing my imaginings to reality and Happy One Year Anniversary!

 HUDSON VALLEY WEDDING AND ENGAGEMENT PHOTOGRAPHER

-Katelyn and Nick reached out to me after they decided they wanted to have an elopement in the Hudson Valley.
-They originally had planned a larger out of state wedding, but due to COVID, decided to postpone to a micro wedding with just immediate family and their...
+Katelyn and Nick reached out to me after they decided they wanted to have a last minute elopement in the Hudson Valley.
+They originally had planned a larger out-of-state wedding, but due to COVID, decided to postpone to a micro wedding with just immediate family and...